cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 ### Open Source

-As an open source contributor, I am able to submit a patch for the component(that passing tests).
+As an open-source contributor, I can submit a patch for the component(that passing tests).

-As an open source platform architect, I am able to consume the component.
+As an open-source platform architect, I can consume the component.

 Guidelines: